What is a default on my credit file?

 - The credit provider and the type of account it was

 - The date the listing is due to come off your report

-Can a default listing on your credit file change?
+Can a default listing on your credit report change?

 What if a lender can't get in contact with me about a default?

-Can a credit provider list an old default on my file?
+Can a credit provider list an old default on my report?

-Credit providers need to abide by certain time regulations in order to have defaults and other listings legally reported on credit files.
+Credit providers need to abide by certain time regulations to have defaults and other listings legally reported on credit reports.
 In terms of defaults, a credit provider cannot wait more than 90 days after issuing you with the second notice to have the default listed on your credit file.
-If it doesn't list it within this time it's required to send you another notice telling you it will list your default on your credit report, and then wait another 14 days to list it.
+If it doesn't list it within this time, it's required to send you another notice telling you it will list your default on your credit report, and then wait another 14 days to list it.

 Statute barred debts are also not allowed to be listed on your credit file.
 These are debts that credit providers can no longer legally demand that you pay.

 If you do have a default on your credit report, you can still demonstrate other positive payments behaviours (paying your future bills on time and consolidating debts) to improve your credit score.
 To get started, you can order a free copy of your credit report and credit score through Finder.
 Then you can see our guide to credit repair to get your finances under control.